 While many out-of-towners associate Minnesota with frigid winters, Rochester experiences all four seasons, including summers perfect for experiencing the state’s 10,000 lakes.
 Outdoor enthusiasts are surrounded by parks and trails to enjoy hiking and biking in the warmer months and skiing in the winter.
 Meanwhile, downtown Rochester is abuzz with vibrant nightlife, boutique shopping, and fantastic beer and food.
 With a strong economy, low unemployment, and affordable housing, it’s no wonder that Rochester, MN, frequently rates as one of the best places to live in the US.

 If you’re relocating to Rochester, keep reading to learn about the area and gather all the information you need to plan your move.
-Then, request a quote on Great Guys to find top moving services that will make the process stress-free.
+Then, request a quote on Great Guys to find reliable moving companies in Rochester that will make the process stress-free.

 Living in Rochester, MN: What to Know Before Moving to Rochester